bhnord/activities/events.md

 ### 30+ Trivia Nights in Boston

 A little friendly competition can be good for you.

-### Frost Fit Walks (We)

-Join EA staff for a leisurely walk through the Esplanade, enjoying the beautiful landscape and scenery that it has to offer.

 ### Drag Trivia @ Roxy’s (Mo)